snootched/cb-lcars/README.md

 # CB-LCARS Cards

-These are the cards found in CB-LCARS.
-These are highly configurable - some default styles are shown.
+For referenct - these are the cards found in CB-LCARS.
+They are highly configurable - and some default styles are shown.

 Additional style possibilities can be found in the screenshots section.

+Settings are available in the UI editor.

 <br>